nrfconnect/sdk-nrf/doc/nrf/gs_testing.rst

 #.
 Connect the nRF9160-based board to the PC with a USB cable.
 #.
 Power on the nRF9160-based board.
 #.
-Click **Select Device** and select the particular board entry from the drop-down list in the LTE Link Monitor.
+Click :guilabel:`Select Device` and select the particular board entry from the drop-down list in the LTE Link Monitor.
 #.
 Observe that the LTE Link monitor app starts AT communication with the modem of the nRF9160-based board and shows the status of the communication in the display terminal.
    The app also displays any information that is logged on UART.